 I quit social media.

-In my previous post, is the internet killing qualitative research, I mentioned how constant consumption of information undermines our ability to be creative.
+In my previous post, is the internet killing qualitative research, I discussed how constant consumption of information is undermining our ability to be creative.

 Sociology is a creative process.